Swimrun: Distances

 The race levels vary in the world.
 There are no set race limits or race standards apart from having to compete in twos and as to what is constituted as a swimrun race.
 Currently the majority of races (2018) are spread among the following levels below (1st table).

 The world standard swimrun distances are divided into 6 types, in accordance with the majority of available races including ÖtillÖ.

 In Italy foremost, and few other European countries, a different distance scheme is used.

-In France on 2017, the FFTri, defined the national standard distances.
+In France in 2017, the FFTri, defined the national standard distances.